-Andrew Hartman BA, M.Ed., PhD (In Progress) Program Service Evaluator
+Andrew Hartman BA, M.Ed., PhD Candidate Grad HUB Student Lead

 Andrew Hartman (They/Them) is a proud queer, Métis individual born and raised here on Treaty Six Territory and the Homeland of the Métis.
 Andrew is the proud zaza to their forever kitten, Luna.
 Before starting their Ph.D., Andrew worked for five years in Student Affairs providing holistic care and mentorship to undergraduate students, all while completing their Masters in Leadership in Higher Education.
 Andrew’s thesis aimed at understanding the role of shame in undergraduate students' persistence and help-seeking behaviour.
 Presently, Andrew is pursuing their Ph.D. in Applied Social Psychology with their dissertation focusing on understanding the psychological processes of shame and disenfranchised grief in 2SLGBTQ survivors of traumatic gender-based violence.
 As a program evaluator, Andrew is currently evaluating OUTSaskatoon's queer housing program (i.e., Pride Home), OUTSaskatoon's gender-based violence prevention initiative.
 Andrew ambitiously takes on other projects which contribute directly to their PhD program outcomes, one of which is a lead role in the research and design of the CGPS' grad student onboarding platform (the grad hub). o In addition to Andrew's program evaluation work, they sit on the Saskatchewan chapter for the Canadian Evaluation Society as the Secretary.

-Momo (she/her) is currently a MA student in sociology with past experience in program evaluation, curriculum development, and graphic design.
+Momo (she/her) recently completed an MA (USask) and is off to the University of Toronto to take up a PhD (Sociology).
+She has experience in program evaluation, curriculum development, and graphic design.
 Momo dabbles in several fields of interest including cumulative inequality theory, 2SLGBTQ studies, body sociology, accessibility in design, and social justice.
 She has a particular passion for knowledge mobilization and loves to combine academic research with her graphic design skills to produce infographics and other visual aids that can share knowledge with wide audiences.

-Kassidy Guy B. Comm, Marketing (In Progress) Digital Communications Specialist
+Kassidy Guy B. Comm, Marketing Digital Communications Specialist

 A self-declared life-long learner, being surrounded by students on an academic journey was a natural fit for Lori.
 Fast forward from coding in MS-DOS, Lori found that she has a knack for project management and paired that with media brokerage and indie music album design.
 Lori went on to study business administration at Memorial University and USask with a particular interest in management earning chartered management credentials in both Canada and the UK.
-Lori wears ‘several hats’ within the College of Graduate & Postdoctoral Studies from being the Dean’s central support person and as a member of the Dean’s leadership team bringing leadership, development and oversight to a variety of special projects.
+Lori wears ‘several hats’ within the College of Graduate & Postdoctoral Studies and as a member of the Dean’s leadership team, she brings leadership and development on all aspects of CGPS communications, leads a variety of strategic projects, and has oversight of key aspects of day-to-day operations.
 When not at work you will find Lori at the barn, with a pair of skates in the trunk and a yellow ribbon on the bumper in support of Canada's troops.